-CLEVELAND, March 16, 2016 /PRNewswire/ -- Dominion East Ohio today presented $110,000 in grants to 15 winning community organizations in its 21st annual Community Impact Awards competition, co-sponsored with Cleveland Magazine.
+CLEVELAND, March 11, 2015 /PRNewswire/ -- Dominion East Ohio today presented $110,000 in grants to 12 winning community organizations in its 20th annual Community Impact Awards competition, co-sponsored with Inside Business Magazine.

-A panel of community judges chose the winners from among more than 70 entries, submitted by organizations throughout the region.
-The award recognizes organizations that have made an impact in the community.
-The Dominion Foundation, the philanthropic arm of Dominion East Ohio's parent company, Dominion Resources Inc., funds the Community Impact grants.
+A panel of community judges chose the winners from among more than 50 entries submitted by organizations throughout the region.
+The award recognizes cities or organizations that have made an impact in the community.
+The Dominion Foundation, philanthropic arm of Dominion Resources Inc., Dominion East Ohio's parent company, funds the Community Impact grants.
 The Dominion Foundation is dedicated to the economic, physical and social health of the communities the company serves.

-"As we have come to expect, this year's Community Impact Award honorees devised and executed some very ambitious and creative projects, which really wowed our judges," notes Jeff Murphy, Dominion East Ohio vice president and general manager.
+"This year's award-winning organizations developed and carried out some very ambitious and creative projects that really impressed our panel of judges," said Jeff Murphy, Dominion East Ohio vice president.
 "These projects demonstrate the major role that our region's non-profit and economic development agencies play in improving their local communities."

 This year's Community Impact Award winners are:

-Dominion is one of the nation's largest producers and transporters of energy, with a portfolio of approximately 24,300 megawatts of generation, 12,200 miles of natural gas transmission, gathering and storage pipeline, and 6,500 miles of electric transmission lines.
-Dominion operates one of the nation's largest natural gas storage systems with 933 billion cubic feet of storage capacity and serves utility and retail energy customers in 14 states.
-For more information about Dominion visit the company's website at www.dom.com.
+Dominion is one of the nation's largest producers and transporters of energy, with a portfolio of approximately 24,600 megawatts of generation, 12,400 miles of natural gas transmission, gathering and storage pipeline, and 6,455 miles of electric transmission lines.
+Dominion operates one of the nation's largest natural gas storage systems with 949 billion cubic feet of storage capacity and serves utility and retail energy customers in 12 states.
+For more information about Dominion, visit the company's website at www.dom.com.

 SOURCE Dominion East Ohio